WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/2025-ib/README.md

     - TM34
     - Nugget
   - Buy:
-    - 6 repels
+    - 3 repels

 - Boat Menu:
   - (Heal)
   - Teach TM11 (Bubblebeam) over Leer (slot 3)
+  - Teach TM28 (Dig) to Charmander

 - ### Boat Rival:
   - Spearow: HA (DO NOT THRASH)
   - Rattata: BB
   - Sandshrew: BB
   - Eevee: Swap BB with DK, then DK

 - Talk to the captain to get HM01
 - Walk out of S.S.
 Anne, over to Surge's gym
 - Cut menu:
   - (Potion to 43+)
-  - Teach TM28 (Dig) to Charmander
+  - Swap slot 1 with Repels
   - Teach HM01 (Cut) to Charmander
   - Use Cut